litestar-org/polyfactory/docs/index.rst

 Relation to Pydantic-Factories
 ------------------------------

-The earlier version of this library was released under the name [pydantic-factories](https://pypi.org/project/pydantic-factories/).
-While this library became very popular (above 100K monthly downloads), we decided to rename it because we changed the core architecture -
-`polyfactory` is a fitting name because we no longer rely on pydantic, which is now an optional dependency.
-This library is capable of generating mock data for dataclasses, typed-dicts and any custom factory using type annotations.
-It also supports using pydantic models - but that is optional.
+Prior to version 2, this library was known as `pydantic-factories <https://pypi.org/project/pydantic-factories/>`_, a name under which it gained quite a bit of popularity.

+A main motivator for the 2.0 release was that we wanted to support more than just Pydantic models, something which also required a change to its core architecture.
+As this library would no longer be directly tied to Pydantic, `polyfactory` was chosen as its new name to reflect its capabilities; It can generate mock data for dataclasses, typed-dicts, Pydantic, odmantic, and beanie ODM models, as well as custom factories.

 Example
 -------